Madagascar: Languages

-The Constitution of 2007 recognised three official languages: Malagasy, French, and English.
-A fourth Constitution, adopted in 2010 following a referendum, recognised only Malagasy and French.
+The Constitution of 2007 recognized three official languages: Malagasy, French, and English.
+A fourth Constitution, adopted in 2010 following a constitutional referendum, recognized only Malagasy and French.

 The Malagasy language is of Malayo-Polynesian origin and is generally spoken throughout the island.
-The numerous dialects of Malagasy, which are generally mutually intelligible, can be clustered under three subgroups: Central-Eastern Malagasic, Northern Malagasic and Southern Malagasic.
+The numerous dialects of Malagasy, which are generally mutually intelligible, can be clustered under three subgroups: Central-Eastern Malagasic, Northern Malagasic, and Southern Malagasic.

 The Malagasy language derives from the Southeast Barito languages, with the Maʼanyan language being its closest relative, incorporating numerous Malay and Javanese loanwords.

 French became the official language during the colonial period, when Madagascar came under the authority of France.
 In the first national Constitution of 1958, Malagasy and French were named the official languages of the Malagasy Republic.
 Madagascar is a francophone country, and French is mostly spoken as a second language among the educated population and used for international communication.
 Among the upper class in large cities, French is spoken as a native language.